StructuralWizard/short-video-maker/README.md

 ## Available tools

 - `create-short-video` Creates a short video - the LLM will figure out the right configuration.
 If you want to use specific configuration, you need to specify those in you prompt.
-- `get-video-status` Somewhat useless, it’s meant for checking the status of the video, but since the AI agents aren’t really good with the concept of time, you’ll probably will end up using the REST API for that anyway.
+- `get-video-status` Somewhat useless, it's meant for checking the status of the video, but since the AI agents aren't really good with the concept of time, you'll probably will end up using the REST API for that anyway.

 # REST API